 Not a traditional Moscow mule mug

 A personalized mug can make a wonderful gift for a hostess, friend, or family member.
-If you're giving these as a gift and want them to stand out, add a monogram that's engraved into the metal for a permanent embellishment—it’s a great touch for the new bride or the first-time homebuyer.
+If you're giving these as a gift and want them to stand out, add a monogram engraved into the metal for a permanent embellishment—it’s a great touch for the new bride or the first-time homebuyer.
 Monogramming does cost extra, but you can choose from 16 different styles, which gives you plenty of options for personalization.

-“My favorite Mule family member is the Peruvian classic Chilcano: Peruvian Pisco, ginger, lime and soda.
+“My favorite Mule family member is the Peruvian classic, Chilcano: Peruvian Pisco, ginger, lime and soda.
 Personally, I think fresh ginger tastes better than ginger beer.
-With a fresh ginger syrup, you get a lot of extra spice and it's delicious." — Ivy Mix, Cofounder of Speed Rack, Co-Owner of Leyenda and Fiasco!
+With a fresh ginger syrup, you get a lot of extra spice, and it's delicious." — Ivy Mix, Cofounder of Speed Rack, Co-owner of Leyenda and Fiasco!
 Wine and Spirits, and Author of "Spirits of Latin America"

 Finished with stainless steel